Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Hello CMPSC 102 Students,

+## Introduction

-As you will recall, about one week ago I sent you an email that introduced the CMPSC 102 course.
-Today I wanted to remind you of several important points about the CMPSC 102 course and then ask you to complete a survey about your use of a laptop for the course, only if you have not already done so.
+As you will recall, awhile ago I sent you an email that introduced the CMPSC 102 course.
+Today I wanted to remind you of several important points about the CMPSC 102 course and then ask you to complete a survey about your use of a laptop for the course --- but only if you have not already done so.
+Finally, I am going to share some updates about the first week of the Fall 2020 semester.

+## Laptop Survey

 Specifically, if you have not already done so, please complete the following survey about the use of a laptop for the Fall 2020 semester: